-As the world leader in consumer products, employing more than 110,000 people worldwide and operating in approximately 70 countries, Procter & Gamble is an integral part of our daily lives.
-Moreover, as a major economic actor in terms of job creation in the Geneva region, Procter & Gamble is the 3rd largest private employer in the canton of Geneva.
+As the world leader in consumer products, with more than 110’000 employees worldwide and a presence in around 70 countries, Procter & Gamble is an integral part of our daily lives.
+Moreover, as a major economic player in the Geneva region, Procter & Gamble is the third largest private employer in the canton of Geneva.

-Despite its worldwide renown, the company attaches great importance to its involvement in the local society.
-Junior Entreprise Genève worked for many years with Procter & Gamble in the context of perception studies aimed at measuring the impact of its local involvement.
-This is for the company to understand the factors influencing its reputation.
-Procter & Gamble’s trust in the Junior Entreprise Genève has enabled the realization of large-scale projects involving numerous targets.
+Despite its worldwide reputation, the company attaches great importance to its involvement in local society.
+Junior Entreprise Genève has worked for many years with Procter & Gamble in the context of perception studies aimed at measuring the impact of its local commitment.
+The aim is for the company to understand the factors influencing its reputation.
+Procter & Gamble’s trust in Junior Entreprise Genève has enabled the company to carry out large-scale projects affecting numerous targets.

-A national study on Procter & Gamble’s image among Swiss students was also conducted.
-To carry out this project, Junior Entreprise Genève relied on the Junior Entreprises network.
-A survey was thus possible in seven universities and polytechnics across Switzerland.
-True conductor but also involved in the field, this study affirmed the skills of project management by us.
-Junior Entreprise Genève is a first-rate partner for student perception studies (or for studies that have problems with students) because of its proximity to students.
+A nationwide study of Procter & Gamble’s image among Swiss students was also carried out.
+To carry out this project, Junior Entreprise Genève relied on the network of Junior Entreprises.
+This made it possible to carry out a survey in seven universities and polytechnics throughout Switzerland.
+As a true conductor but also involved in the field, this study affirmed our project management skills.
+Junior Entreprise Genève is a first choice partner for perception studies in the student environment (or for studies that address issues of interest to students) due to its proximity to students.

-Perception studies are important for multinationals to assess their image as a whole and not just the main brands in their portfolio.
-At a time when intangible assets have a value comparable to that of tangible assets, this type of study makes it possible to understand the levers of fidelity other than the attachment to the product.
-Other themes can be approached such as social and environmental responsibility or the attractiveness as an employer to stand out from the competition and reaffirm the values of the company.
+Perception studies are important for multinationals in order to evaluate their image as a whole and not only that of the main brands in their portfolio.
+At a time when intangible assets have a value comparable to that of tangible assets, this type of study makes it possible to understand loyalty levers other than product attachment.
+Other themes can also be addressed, such as social and environmental responsibility or attractiveness as an employer, in order to stand out from the competition and reaffirm the company’s values.